Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 # Themes

-_Themes_ are applications of specific values for _components tokens_ and _semantic tokens_.
+_Themes_ are applications of specific values for _components tokens_ and _semantic tokens_ using in the end _raw tokens_.
-A _theme_ contains any relevant _semantic tokens_ and _component tokens_ which can be sued for components rendering.
+A _theme_ contains any relevant _semantic tokens_ and _component tokens_ which can be used for components rendering.
 A _theme_ has also _raw tokens_ associated to primitive types so as to give to _components_, written with _SwiftUI_, the needed values in the suitable type.
 A _theme_ can add for itself any new _tokens_.

 This library exposes today up to two themes:
 1. <doc://OUDSThemesOrange/OrangeTheme> which can be seen as the default _theme_
-2. <doc://OUDSThemesSosh/SoshTheme> for Sosh.
+2. <doc://OUDSThemesSosh/SoshTheme> for *Sosh*.

 They both are based on an `OUDSTheme` defining default values.

-_Themes_ car defined thanks to `open class` in Swift.
+_Themes_ can be defined thanks to `open class` in Swift.
 It allows inheritance and derivation.

 _Themes_ have Swift _extensions_ so as to get the _tokens_ to define.
 These tokens are overriden thanks to `@objc open` combination so as to make possible to override these values in extensions (thanks to `@objc`) and from objects outside the module (thanks to `open`).
-Thus we can split values and responsabilities in different _Swift Package Manager targets_ and keep overriding and inheritance possible?
+Thus we can split values and responsabilities in different _Swift Package Manager_ targets and keep overriding and inheritance possible.

 ## Use themeable view